qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 This is what the :guilabel:`Web` menu looks like if all the core plugins are enabled.
-If no web plugins are enabled, there will be no guilabel:`Web` menu.
+If no web plugins are enabled, there will be no :guilabel:`Web` menu.

 .. csv-table::
    :header: "Menu Option", "Toolbar", "Reference"